Weifan408/social_world_model/README.md

 # Social World Model for Zero-Shot Coordination

 This repository is the official implementation of **Social World Model for Zero-Shot Coordination**.
-Our code is built on ZSC benchmark [ZSC-Eval](https://github.com/sjtu-marl/ZSC-Eval).